Indian fishermen say U.S. boat fired without warning

 "This is not the first time for us to go out in the boat and we all know what a warning is," said 26-year-old Pandu Sanadhan.
 "All I can remember is a lot of shooting."

-Tehran denies it is seeking nuclear weapons and has repeatedly threatened to close the Gulf's outlet, the Strait of Hormuz, through which 40 percent of the world's sea-borne oil exports are carried, if threatened over its nuclear plans.
+Tehran -- which has repeatedly threatened to close the Strait of Hormuz through which 40 percent of the world's sea-borne oil exports are carried if threatened over its nuclear plans -- denies it is seeking nuclear bombs.

 The U.S. Navy said in February that Iran had built up its naval forces in the Gulf and prepared boats that could be used in suicide attacks.